Unexploded ordnance: Colombia

-During the long Colombian conflict that began around 1964, a very large number of landmines were deployed in rural areas across Colombia.
+During the long Colombian conflict that began around 1964, a large number of landmines were deployed in rural areas across Colombia.
 The landmines are homemade and were placed primarily during the last 25 years of the conflict, hindering rural development significantly.
-The rebel groups of FARC and the smaller ELN are usually blamed for having placed the mines.
-All departments of Colombia are affected, but Antioquia, where the city of Medellin is located, holds the largest amounts.
+The rebel groups of Revolutionary Armed Forces of Colombia (FARC) and the smaller ELN are usually blamed for having placed the mines.
+All departments of Colombia are affected, but Antioquia, where the city of Medellín is located, holds the largest amounts.
 After Afghanistan, Colombia has the second-highest number of landmine casualties, with more than 11,500 people killed or injured by landmines since 1990, according to Colombian government figures.

-In September 2012, the Colombian peace process began officially in Havana and in August 2016, the US and Norway initiated an international five-year demining program, now supported by another 24 countries and the EU.
+In September 2012, the Colombian peace process began officially in Havana and in August 2016, the US and Norway initiated an international five-year demining program, now supported by another 24 countries and the European Union.
 Both the Colombian military and FARC are taking part in the demining efforts.
 The program intends to rid Colombia of landmines and other UXO by 2021 and it has been funded with nearly US$112 million, including US$33 million from the US (as part of the larger US foreign policy Plan Colombia) and US$20 million from Norway.
 Experts however, have estimated that it will take at least a decade due to the difficult terrain.